 11 courses numbered 202 and above SPAN 202: Intermediate Spanish II (may be waived if student places higher).
 Students who take 205 do not need to take 202, but will still need to take 11 courses.
-SPAN 229: Spanish Conversation SPAN 231: Spanish Composition Two 300-level courses from Section V: Advanced Topics in Hispanic and Brazilian Studies taught in Spanish Six electives to reach 11 total courses for the concentration Notes:
+SPAN 231: Spanish Composition Two 300-level courses from Section V: Advanced Topics in Hispanic and Brazilian Studies taught in Spanish Seven electives to reach 11 total courses for the concentration Notes:

-- No more than (5) five 200-level SPAN courses may count towards this concentration - SPAN 231 and 299 will have different topics listed, but students may only take these courses once - Students may count no more than two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor - PORT courses on campus may count towards the major (taught in Portuguese or in English) in consultation with your advisor - Students can combine the Spanish major with the Language and Culture concentration with a Portuguese and Brazilian Studies (PBST) minor to gain a more comprehensive perspective of Ibero-America - Students may also opt to count two non-SPAN courses (if PORT is not chosen) taken on campus at Dickinson (e.g., LALC, AMST, etc.) related to the Spanish- or Portuguese-speaking world and culture toward this concentration (students are encouraged to take the FLIC option if available) B. Concentration in Hispanic Studies 11 courses numbered 202 and above SPAN 202: Intermediate Spanish II (may be waived if student places higher) SPAN 231: Spanish Composition SPAN 299: Reading and Thinking About Texts SPAN 401: Senior Research Seminar At least two 300-level courses from Section V: Advanced Topics in Hispanic and Brazilian Studies Five electives to reach 11 total courses for the concentration Notes:
+- SPAN 231 and 299 will have different topics listed, but students may only take these courses once - Students may count no more than two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor - PORT courses 200 and above on campus may count towards the major (taught in Portuguese or in English) in consultation with your advisor - Students can combine the Spanish major with the Language and Culture concentration with a Portuguese and Brazilian Studies (PBST) minor to gain a more comprehensive perspective of Ibero-America - Students can count up to two non-SPAN/non-PORT courses on campus or abroad (e.g. LALC, AMST, etc.) related to the Spanish- or Portuguese-speaking world and cultures toward this concentration (students are encouraged to take the FLIC option if available).
+These courses should be chosen in consultation with your advisor.
+B. Concentration in Hispanic Studies 11 courses numbered 202 and above SPAN 202: Intermediate Spanish II (may be waived if student places higher) SPAN 231: Spanish Composition SPAN 299: Reading and Thinking About Texts SPAN 401: Senior Research Seminar At least two 300-level courses from Section V: Advanced Topics in Hispanic and Brazilian Studies Five electives to reach 11 total courses for the concentration Notes: